 When Should A Child Start Brushing Their Teeth?

 Once your baby has teeth, it’s time to introduce the toothbrush.
-The first tooth is typically developed in children aged six months.
+The first tooth typically develops in children aged six months.
 While baby teeth eventually fall out around the age of six, it’s essential to clean and care for them just as you would adult teeth to ensure that your child is developing good oral health for kids and laying the ground for healthy adult teeth.

 The toothbrush you choose for your child should have a handle that’s large enough to maneuver comfortably but a head small enough to fit comfortably in your baby’s mouth.
 Initially, it’s not necessary to use toothpaste when caring for baby teeth; simply wet the brush with water and clean the teeth after feedings.